 In New York State there are three pathways to a high school equivalency diploma.
 (Click the links to find out more.)

-- Pass the TASC exam (formerly called the GED, now the TASC – Test of Adult Skills Completion).
+- Pass the TASC test (formerly called the GED, now the TASC – Test of Adult Skills Completion).
+Note: New in 2018 – You can use passing scores from Regents Exams that you took in high school to eliminate some parts of the test.

 - Test into a program called the NEDP (National External Diploma Program) and complete a set of 10 projects that demonstrate your knowledge and skill.